Vasileios1314/tradesnest-app/README.md

 ### Running the Node.js Server

-If preferred, you can run a Node.js server instead.
+If preferred, you can run a Node.js server.
 To do this, navigate to the root of the project, install the dependencies (only the first time) and run the start script:

 ```